microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | Allows the app to read mail in all mailboxes without a signed-in user. | Allows the app to read the signed-in user's mailbox. |
 | AdminConsentRequired | Yes | No |

-![personal Microsoft accounts][MSA] The *Mail.Read* delegated permission is available for consent in personal Microsoft accounts.
+![personal Microsoft accounts][MSA] The *Mail.Read* delegated permission is also available for consent in personal Microsoft accounts.

 [!INCLUDE [Mail.Read](../includes/permissions-notes/mail.read.md)]